 Limit your simple sugar intake

 Research shows that consuming high amounts of sugar can lead to obesity and chronic conditions like heart disease and even diabetes.
 But did you know that it can also have an effect on our skin?
 Let’s break this down.
-When you consume sugar or high glycemic foods (list a few here) your body breaks down these carbohydrates into glucose, which raises your insulin (explain insulin) level.
+When you consume sugar or high glycemic foods like candy, cookies and cake, your body breaks down these carbohydrates into glucose, which raises your insulin (Insulin is a hormone made by the pancreas that allows your body to use sugar from carbohydrates in the food that you or to store glucose for future use) level.
 Simple carbohydrates like refined sugar (soda, white bread, candy) causes insulin spikes, which causes an inflammation in the body and can break down the collagen in your skin and create skin problems.

 The kind of sugars to consume: